Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 Health

-Be aware of the amount of time that you spend using your iPad.
-If you spend a large amount of time on the iPad at home, please ensure that you take regular breaks.
-Make use of the stand built into the case which holds the iPad at a comfortable angle when using the device seated at a table.
+Be aware of the amount of time you spend using your device.
+If you spend a significant amount of time on the device at home, please ensure that you take regular breaks.

 Personal Safety

-The likelihood of being approached outside of school by someone trying to steal the iPad is slim, but it is important that all students act safely to limit this risk.
+Although the likelihood of being approached outside of school by someone trying to steal the device is slim, all students must act safely to limit this risk.

-Ensure that the iPad is kept in your bag when walking to and from school.
-Follow the usual advice about keeping safe, for example not walking around alone when it is dark and ensuring that an adult knows where you are.
-If approached, just hand the iPad over.
+Ensure the device is in your bag when walking to and from school.
+Follow the usual advice about keeping safe, for example, not walking around alone when it is dark and ensuring that an adult knows where you are.
+If approached, hand the device over.
 It is insured and can be tracked.
-If your work is backed up to iCloud or Google Drive then it will not be lost.
-In the event of this happening, please contact the school and the police as soon as possible.
-This allows us to track the iPad and remotely disable it.
+It will not be lost if your work is backed up to iCloud or Google Drive.
+If this happens, please get in touch with the school and the police as soon as possible.
+This allows us to track the device and remotely disable it.

 Email Etiquette

 Email is a key means of communication between staff and students.
 Any essential emails to staff, such as those sent to hand in work, should always be politely written.
-Start the email with Sir/Miss or the teacher’s name and always end with ‘thank you’ and your name.
+Please see our Communications Policy.

-1. You should be endeavouring to speak to your teachers directly however, if an email is necessary then please be aware that the response time is 48 hours
+1. You should endeavour to speak to your teachers directly.
+However, if an email is necessary, please be aware that the response time is 3-5 working days.

-2. When emailing your teachers, greet them politely and always use their full title: Dear Mr Clarke or Dear Ms Marsland
+2. When emailing your teachers, greet them politely and always use their full title: e.g. Hello Sir / Miss or Dear Mr Roper, Dear Ms Marsland.

 3. Add a brief, accurate subject line to your email.
-Ideally, you should state which class you are in and what the email is about
+Ideally, you should state your class and what the email is about.

-7. The email should be written the same way that you would write a letter
+7. The email should be written like you would write a letter.

 Phishing Emails and Ransomware